MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/c/enumerations.md

 ## mip_cc_protection_type

-nA description of whether protection is defined by a template or ad-hoc
+A description of whether protection is defined by a template or ad-hoc

 | Field | Description |
 |---|---|